axcs/pokedex/README.md

 ## App Notes:
 - To ensure quality this app contains a test target that will execute automatic tests of the most crucial parts of the app.
-(Unit Testing);
+(Unit Testing and UI Testing);
 - This application works in dark mode without any problems;
 - To ensure this app is used by a bigger audience all screens are compatible not only in portrait mode but also in ladscape mode for iOS and iPadOS.
 - Bug Constrains in Details Pokemon